Spinning Mellin Bootstrap: Conformal Partial Waves, Crossing Kernels and Applications: Application: Double-trace flows

 we can act with the operators $\widehat{\mathcal{T}}_\tau$ using the difference relation \eqref{diffrelmellin} to project out all contributions from lower twist double-trace operators.
 We can then proceed as for the leading twist case, which leads to the following result for the anomalous dimensions of double-trace operators $[\Phi\Phi]_{n,l}$ under double-trace flows:

 where

 The mean field theory OPE coefficients ${}^{(0)}a^{[\Phi\Phi]}_{n,l}$ are given by equation \eqref{OPEnl} and $D_j$ are coefficients depending on $d$, $\Delta$ and $\tau$:

-This recovers the $n=0$ result discussed previously.
+Where the suffix indicates the value of $n$.
+This recovers the $n=0$ and $n=1$ result discussed previously.
 For $n>1$ the general results are a bit cumbersome and we avoid to write down the explicit form of the coefficients $D_i$ here.
 We give explicit general $n$ expressions for selected dimensions in the next section.
 It is useful to look at the $l=0$ case where the hypergeometric function collapses to a single term.
 In this case, for $n=1$ we get:

 The above result, together with the $n=2$ result which we do not write down for brevity, is plotted for various values of $\Delta$ and $d$ in fig.~\ref{g10} and fig.~\ref{g20}.
 This exhibits positivity for $\frac{d-2}2<\tau<\frac{d}2$ and $\Delta>\Delta_0$ for some $\Delta_0$.